Python-Practice-Discord/Project-Template/README.md

 Find and replace the projects' name in these locations:

-* Find all instances of `REPLACEME` and replace them with the projects' name.
+* Find all instances of `replaceme` and replace them with the projects' name.
 * Change the name of `./src/project_template` to `./src/<project_name>`

 # Project Name